mbforbes/docs/docs/concept/workspaces.md

 ## Permissions
 Workspaces can have different permissions applied to them, which can be done through the Permissions tab if you have Full Control access to the workspace.
 The permissions assigned to a workspace will also control the accessibility of items within that workspace.
 For example, if user A grants user B write permission on their workspace, user B will also have write permissions on all items inside that workspace.

-## Referencing Items in workspaces
-In Q4/Q1, the Beaker team plans to revisit the way things are named.
-Until that happens, items in workspaces can be referenced the same way as before this feature released--by ID, or by `<account>/<name>`, where `<account>` is the owning user or organization.

-## Feedback
-User feedback is extremely important to the Beaker team and we encourage users to let us know how we can make features easier to use and more effective.
-The #beaker-users channel on Slack is a great place to provide feedback or ask for help.
-If you are uncomfortable raising the issue in a public Slack channel, you can contact the team via e-mail at beaker-eng@allenai.org.